xlar54/mus-player/README.md

 # Ultimate MUS Player
-Compute!'s Sidplayer for U64
+Compute!'s Sidplayer ML code

-mus player for u64 / uii+, work in progress
+".mus" player for C64.
+Intended as a U64 plug in the future

-SYS49152 to run player
+will NOT currently work with stereo files.